Different Types of “Letters”

 Getting “Letters” Requires Filing Probate

-Note that court only allows someone to get letters of administration in probate if the estate is settled through a full probate procedure.
-Many estates are settled through trust administration or through small estate procedures.
-In these situations, it will not be possible to get Letters of administration.
-Sometimes bank employees incorrectly tell people they need Letters.
+Sometimes bank employees incorrectly tell people they need letters.
 The banks do this because their employees are merely following a bank’s procedures manual.
-Keep in mind, bank employees are not lawyers and do not understand California probate law.
-If you have been told you need “Letters” but the estate is worth less than $166,250, do not assume this is true.
-You may need to educate the bank employee about California probate law.
-Often in smaller estates, it is not necessary to get letters of administration.
+Keep in mind, however, that bank employees are not lawyers and do not understand California probate law.
+If you have been told you need “letters” but the estate is worth less than $166,250, you may need to educate the bank employee about California probate law.
+Smaller estates often don’t need letters of administration at all.

-If you need to get letters of administration in probate, contact A People’s Choice.
-You don’t need to hire an attorney to get letters of administration in probate.
-Attorneys are very expensive and charge statutory fees that are based on the value of the estate.
-A People’s Choice can help you get letters of administration.
-More importantly, we can help you complete probate at a fraction of the cost an attorney will charge.
+If you do need to get letters of administration in probate, your first instinct may be to hire a lawyer.
+However, attorneys are very expensive and charge statutory fees that are based on the value of the estate.
+We have good news, though: you don’t need to hire an attorney to get letters of administration in probate.
+A People’s Choice can help you get letters of administration at a fraction of the cost an attorney will charge.
 Call us today at 800-747-2780 for immediate help.